10 Best HVAC Companies in Edwardsville, IL

 Frequently Asked Questions About HVAC in Edwardsville, IL

-You should have your HVAC system inspected about twice annually.
-At the time of the inspection, your technician will tell you what services are required.
-You should also have your system inspected if you start noticing issues such as strange noises, unusual smells, or leaks.
-If your system has ductwork, you should have it inspected every few years.
+Generally, you should have your HVAC system inspected twice a year.
+After that inspection, your HVAC technician will tell you what services are needed.
+You should also have your system inspected and serviced if you start to notice any issues, like leaks, unusual smells, or strange noises.
+If you have ductwork in your home, it should be serviced every few years.

-You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain your home's temperature.
+You can save energy throughout the year by making it easier for your HVAC system to maintain your home's temperature.
 Always keep your thermostat as close to the outside temperature as is comfortable, and try to adjust it only a few degrees at once.
-You could also consider a smart thermostat.
+You may also consider installing a smart thermostat.

 For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).